RoboJackets/robocup-software/docs/source/tutorial.rst

 just duplicated across robot numbers.
 (For instance, notice there is a ``/planning/trajectory/robot_*`` topic for each robot.)
-Find the two arrows that are labelled with robot 0's robot intent and figure out which nodes publish and subscribe to that topic(Hint: There are **two** nodes that are subscribed to this topic.
-Remember that nodes "listen in" to the data in the topic!)
+Find the two arrows that are labelled with robot 0's robot intent and figure out which nodes publish and subscribe to that topic.
 Post your answer as a GitHub comment on your PR.
+(Hint: There are **two** nodes that subscribe to this topic.)

 We can also use rqt to dynamically change the behavior of our robots.
 Pull up the Dynamic Reconfigure menu and click the control params.
 Run your runner play